FOX FAMILY CARE

 furniture, chew up everything it can find.

-This is another reason, a fox should have a nice size pen with a lot
+This is another reason, a fox should have a nice size enclosure with a lot

 of activities and where they can feel comfortable and safe.